Waltertpan/RedBlueSecurityEngineer_June_8_2021/BlueTeam.md

   - **Metric**: WHEN count() GROUPED OVER top 5 ‘http.response.status_code’
   - **Threshold**: IS ABOVE 400 FOR THE LAST 5 minutes
   - **Vulnerability Mitigated**: Brute Force attack and enumeration
-  - **Reliability**: High reliability in detecting brute force and port scan attempts
+  - **Reliability**: High reliability in detecting possible brute force and port scan attempts.
+May also indicate broken page or other issues.

 #### HTTP Request Size Monitor
 HTTP Request Size Monitor is implemented as follows:
   - **Metric**: WHEN sum() of http.request.bytes OVER all documents
   - **Threshold**: IS ABOVE 3500 FOR THE LAST 5 minutes
   - **Vulnerability Mitigated**: DDOS and Brute Force attack
-  - **Reliability**: High reliability in detecting suspicious activity
+  - **Reliability**: High reliability in detecting suspicious activity.
+May also indicate a sudden increase of traffic from general useage.

 #### CPU Usage Monitor
 CPU Usage Monitor is implemented as follows:
   - **Metric**: WHEN max() OF system.process.cpu.total.pct OVER all documents
   - **Threshold**: IS ABOVE 0.5 FOR THE LAST 5 minutes
   - **Vulnerability Mitigated**: Malicious software running in the background
   - **Reliability**: Low reliability and generated false negatives.
-Did not detect the back door installed
+Did not detect the back door installed.

 #### Port Scan Detection Monitor
 Port Scan Detection Monitor is implemented as follows:
   - **Metric**: WHEN count() GROUPED OVER top 5 ‘destination.packets’
   - **Threshold**: IS ABOVE 1500 FOR THE LAST 5 minutes
   - **Vulnerability Mitigated**: enumeration
-  - **Reliability**: High reliability in detecting port scan attempts
+  - **Reliability**: High reliability in detecting port scan attempts.
 ![PortScanMonitor](/Images/PortScanMonitor.png)
   - **Explanation**: The detected the number of individual packets sent from 1 host in a short amount of time indicates a port scan has occurred.
 ![PortScanOccured](/Images/PortScanOccured.png)